-Property and equipment are stated at cost and depreciated using the straight-line method over the estimated useful life of three years for computer equipment, computer software, machinery, equipment and furniture and fixture.
+Property and equipment are stated at cost and depreciated using the straight-line method over the estimated useful life for computer equipment, computer software, machinery, equipment and furniture and fixture.
 Leasehold improvements are amortized over the shorter of the lease term or their estimated useful lives.
 Repairs and maintenance are charged to expense as incurred.